nicolenlama/HuggingFace_API_2/README.md

 # HuggingFace_API
-API to access public Hugging Face Amazon Review Dataset using Django framework
+API to access public Hugging Face US Amazon Review Dataset using Django framework The API is currently hosted on an EC2 Instance and using Hugging Face's first row API

+* Django is a Python web framework that is comprehensive and secure.
+I choose it because it scales to large scale applications
+* EC2 allows users to easily upload their web applications to the cloud.
+I have used an elastic IP address to make the server public
+* Pandas, Textblob, JSON, Requests libraries were used to filter, process and return json data as HTTP response.
+* Please visit the todo list below to see how I would improve this API.

 # Review Search
 ## Overview